Kansas City Southern suitor's bid in jeopardy after ruling

 It wasn't immediately clear whether Kansas City Southern will still want to move forward with the deal without a voting trust that would allow shareholders to get paid before the regulatory board embarks on its lengthy review of the deal.
 Plus, Kansas City Southern is now free to accept CP's offer, which already has regulatory approval to move forward.

-All three railroads involved in the deal didn't immediately react publicly to the ruling Tuesday.
+Kansas City Southern and Canadian National railroads didn't immediately react publicly to the ruling Tuesday

 The Surface Transportation Board said the “proposed voting trust is not consistent with the public interest standard under the Board’s merger regulations.”

-Now that regulators have rejected Canadian National’s plan to use a voting trust, Kansas City Southern is due to receive a $1 billion breakup fee.
-It wasn’t immediately clear whether Kansas City Southern will go forward with a scheduled Sept.
+Now that regulators have rejected Canadian National’s plan to use a voting trust, it wasn’t immediately clear whether Kansas City Southern will go forward with a scheduled Sept.
 3 shareholder vote on the Canadian National deal.

 Shares in Canadian National Railroad Co. rose more than 7% on Wall Street Tuesday.
 Canadian Pacific Railway Ltd. fell 4.5% and Kansas City Southern lost 4.4%.

-Note: This story has been corrected to remove reference to a $1 billion breakup fee that Kansas City Southern was due to receive now that regulators rejected Canadian National’s plan to use a voting trust in the acquisition.
-There is no breakup fee due at this stage.